ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 The classroom buzzes with chatter as the _TEACHER_ begins the day's lesson.

 **TEACHER**
-> For those who were up last night, some of you may have heard a distant rolling thunder - Charlie - are you paying attention - Derek - hey!
+> For those who were up last night, some of you may have the faint clap of a heard a distant rolling thunder - but what causes that?
+What causes these phonemeonms that allow us to get wild throughout the night?
 _The teacher throws a book on the ground_

 **TEACHER**